5 Health Benefits of Volunteering at an Animal Rescue

 4. There are benefits to social wellness and overall well-being.

-Volunteering in and of itself can boost your overall health, as well.
-Volunteering can help alleviate chronic stress, which is a risk factor for many diseases and health problems.
 A 2020 study found that those studied who volunteered 100 hours a year or more had a reduced risk of death than those who did not, over a four-year period.
-According to the American Heart Association, volunteering can result in increased physical activity and lowered reports of loneliness.
+Volunteering can also result in increased physical activity and lowered reports of loneliness, according to the American Heart Association.

 5. Time with animals can be effective for building focus and emotional awareness for children.